Jingade/Synchrotron-/README.md

 ## Author

-Developed independently by Naveen Jingade at IIA, Bangalore.
+Developed by Naveen Jingade at IIA, Bangalore.
 For questions, contact naveenjingade@gmail.com.